 It is important to remember that you know yourself or your child better than anyone else.
 Practitioners are still learning about PDA.
 Work together as a team to ensure an accurate diagnosis and support for your family.

-teachers and assistants that they join the
+child's care that they join the PDA